Exclusive Ski Getaway at Silverton & Telluride for SOS

 Reservations are managed through our Eventbrite page.
 Please note, the registration is listed as FREE.
 Upon completion of online registration, you will receive an invoice outside of the web portal for payment.
+Payment can be made by check or online.
 A portion of your contribution is tax-deductible to the extent allowed under law.
 Please consult your tax advisor for details on deductibility.

 About Speaker Mike Johnston: Born and raised in Vail, Colorado, Johnston is the son of former Vail Mayor Paul Johnston.
 After graduating from Vail Mountain School, he attended Yale University, earning his bachelor's degree in philosophy.
 After graduating from college, Johnston taught at a rural high school in Mississippi for two years as part of the Teach for America program.
 Based on this experience, he wrote the book In the Deep Heart’s Core.
 After his program ended, Johnston enrolled in the Harvard Graduate School of Education earning a master's degree in education policy.